 Enrichment is built into the timetable and this time can be used to provide alternate activities for students eg support in a GCSE which is not timetabled ie IT or French.
 It can also be used for trips and visits to enrich the “Cultural Capital” of out students.

-Students can elect to take a full set of GCSE subjects from the following;
+Students can elect to take a full set of GCSE or BTEC subjects from the following;

 - English Language and Literature